Golf Lessons: Increase Lag to Add Speed to Your Golf Swing

 This lead to a massive lack of power in this golfer’s swing and also a very weak and high ball flight.

-The golf swing on the left has limited power, the final product on the right is one giant step in the right direction." class="wp-image-1312"/>
+This is sequence paints a great picture of the improvement that was made during our golf lesson.
+The golf swing on the left has limited power, the final product on the right is one giant step in the right direction.

 This sequence paints a great picture of the improvement that was made during the golf lesson.
 The golf swing on the left has limited power, the final product on the right is one giant step in the right direction.